 Neighboring Saxony stayed quite isolated and economically backward.
 Despite being surrounded by the Frisian trade networks, the Saxons did not connect.
 Finds of coins are rather sparse and it took until the second half of the tenth century before the Saxons started minting coins significantly.

 The Frisians, with their important trading centers and entrepots Dorestat, the Walcheren Island and the Schouwen Island, traded with the British Isles, especially with the kingdoms of East Anglia, Isle of Wight and of Kent.
 Probably already from the sixth century, trade relations existed between the (new) Anglo-Saxon world and Frisia (Brooks & Harrington 2010).
 Places like Flixborough, Fordwich, emporium Ipswich, all giving access to East Anglia, emporium London (Lundenwic), giving access to Mercia, Sandwich and emporium Southampton (Hamwic), giving access to Wessex, belonged to the Frisian network.
 Early-medieval Frisian merchants have been documented in texts in e.g. London and York (Eoforwic), giving access to Northumbria.

 Regarding the Continent, the Frisian presence and trade extended to Saint-Denis near Paris, Rouen and, of course, the emporium Quentovic near modern-day Boulogne.
 Frisian sceattas have been found all the way in Marseille in southern France.
-The Frisians were also trading intensively in Birten/Xanten, Hamburg, Cologne, Worms, Mainsz and Trier.
+The Frisians were also trading intensively in Xanten, Hamburg, Cologne, Worms, Mainz and Trier.
 We know from the Vita et miracula sancti Goaris ‘life an miracles of Saint Goar’, written by the monk Wandalbert in 839, that Frisian merchants sailed up the Rhine with ships being towed.
-The particular story tells how a (heathen?)
-Frisian skipper refused to make offerings to Saint Goar, at present-day Sankt Goar in Germany, for a save onward journey, and steered its ship away from the riverbank and Sankt Goar.
-There it ended up in a whirlpool and everybody drowned except, miraculously, the tow man around whose waist the towing rope was tied (Van der Tuuk 2021).
+The particular story tells how a Frisian Rhine skipper did not make offerings at the shrine of Saint Goar, at present-day Sankt Goar in Germany, for a save onward journey.
+The Frisian was in hurry to make money.
+The ship ended up in a whirlpool and one of the towers drowned (Lebecq 1983, Van der Tuuk 2021).
+See also our post Little prayers at the Lorelei rock.